-Seattle City Light is planning to replace aging streetlights in the Shelby-Hamlin neighborhood with a new, more reliable LED streetlight system.
+Beginning in April 2019, Seattle City Light contracted crews will replace the aging streetlights in the Shelby-Hamlin neighborhood with a new, more reliable light-emitting diode (LED) streetlight system.

 with a new pole design (left) and LED Cleveland fixture (right).

 Click on the map for a larger view.